-The doctors and nurses of our Male Sexual & Reproductive Medicine Program can help you manage potential sexual side effects of prostate cancer treatment, including fertility, ejaculation, and the ability to get and keep a normal erection.
+For men, the doctors and nurses of our Male Sexual & Reproductive Medicine Program can help you manage potential sexual side effects of rectal cancer treatment.
 They can also explain your options for storing sperm before surgery.

 Beyond the many other health issues it causes, smoking is a serious risk factor for many types of cancer, and can also make cancer treatments less effective.
 If you smoke, we want to help you stop — now — to reduce your risk of developing a second cancer or impairing your treatment.

 The Tobacco Treatment Program at Memorial Sloan Kettering is ready to help if you’re ready to quit.
 Giving up tobacco is hard.
 And quitting while in treatment presents a unique challenge.
 But it’s a challenge you can overcome, and we can help you do it.
 We’ll also help family members who want to quit with you.